Man Utd vs Liverpool: Why are Ole Gunnar Solskjaer's side struggling?

 The graphic below shows how United have been taking far more speculative shots from long range (red line) but fewer from dangerous positions inside the box (blue line), despite a recent spike in the latter.

-In terms of big chances created, United are currently averaging close to just one per game - suggesting United are missing creative impetus in midfield.
+In terms of big chances created, United are currently averaging close to just one per game - suggesting they are missing creative impetus in midfield.

 When looking at the players behind the stats, Paul Pogba emerges as United's most prolific creator for clear-cut chances since August last year, followed by Ashley Young, Luke Shaw, Marcus Rashford and the out-on-loan Alexis Sanchez.